conestack/cone.app/docs/source/widgets.rst

 - **addables**: Build addable dropdown by ``cone.app.model.NodeInfo`` instances registered by names defined in ``node.nodeinfo.addables``.

+- **available**: Called on addable ``cone.app.model.NodeInfo`` instances to check whether the addable node is allowed in the application.

 In the following example the add dropdown shows an add link for ``ChildNode`` if rendered on ``ContainerNode``.